-1. Define a keyword list
+1. Define a Keyword List

-Before you dig into some of the more technical ways to improve SEO ranking, always remember that writing compelling, high-quality content that attracts interest and compels visitors to share it and link back to it is vital.
+Before you dig into some of the more technical ways to improve SEO ranking, always remember that writing high-quality content that attracts interest and compels visitors to share it and link back to it is vital.
 Good content has the best chance of being viral content, and Google rewards content virality heavily in its rankings algorithm.

-3. Create cornerstone pages
+3. Create Cornerstone Pages

 If you have 10 pages relating to the same set of keywords, Google will have a hard time determining which page is relevant.
 Instead, merge your content into a single cornerstone page.
 With one authoritative cornerstone page on a specific topic, there is no SEO confusion, and you should rank higher.

 4. Work Your Keywords and Related Variants in Page Content

 The best way to rank for a keyword is to use it.
 You should include important keywords early in your page titles, headlines, and body text, since early placement can be a signal of relevance.
 You should use your focus keywords often throughout your copy — but never at the expense of good writing.
 Google’s algorithm has become wary of “keyword stuffing” and penalizes pages that use keywords excessively, in ways that interfere with the reading experience.
 A good way to avoid being penalized for “keyword stuffing” is to read your copy aloud — if your keyword use sounds unnatural, you may get flagged for stuffing.
 To correct this, you can replace your focus keyword with secondary keywords you want the blog to rank for.